MicrosoftDocs/azure-dev-docs/articles/python/sdk/azure-sdk-overview.md

 - When you run code locally, authenticating with Azure relies on environment variables as described in [How to authenticate Python apps to Azure services using the Azure SDK for Python](./authentication-overview.md#authentication-during-local-development).

 - To install library packages with pip, use `pip install <library_name>` using library names from the [package index](azure-sdk-library-package-index.md).
 To install library packages in conda environments, use `conda install <package_name>` using names from the [Microsoft channel on anaconda.org](https://anaconda.org/microsoft/repo).
-For more information, see [Install Azure libraries](azure-sdk-install.md).
+For more information, see [Install Azure library packages](azure-sdk-install.md).

 - There are distinct **management** and **client** libraries (sometimes referred to as "management plane" and "data plane" libraries).
 Each set serves different purposes and is used by different kinds of code.
 For more information, see the following sections later in this article:
   - [Create and manage Azure resources with management libraries](#create-and-manage-azure-resources-with-management-libraries)